invopop/xmldsig/README.md

 ## Certificates

-Signing and certificates can be a pain in the ass.
+Signing and certificates can be overwhelming.
 OpenSSL is the tool to use for clarifying what the situation is and this page has a useful set of commands: https://www.sslshopper.com/article-most-common-openssl-commands.html

 This library requires certificates in PKCS12 DER format (`.pki` or `.p12` extension).
 If you don't have something like that, use the OpenSSL tools to convert between X509 (`.pem`) format and PKCS12.